Jay-Redfearn/docker-wireguard/README.md

 Go to IPLeak.net in your browser and take a screenshot of the settings with the VPN off.
 Do the same with the VPN turned on.
 You should have two different IP addresses.

+# Screenshots

+Screenshots of the Wireguard Proof of Completion are provided on the main branch.

 # Sources

 http://www.digitalocean.com